 There you go!
 It has a fluffy and light texture, so you might want to eat 2 or 3 slices or more!
 Be careful not to eat too much!

-Once you cut it, put the slices in a container and store it in the fridge for 3 to 4 days..
+Once you cut it, put the slices in a container and store them in the fridge for 3 to 4 days.